r-devel/translations/Weblate-FAQ.md

 ### How to add a new package?

 See above for the definition of a ["component"](#what-is-a-component), and based on that, see the section on ["How to add a new component?"](#how-to-add-a-new-component).

+### What packages are translated in Weblate?

+Currently, only base R packages.
+There are [plans to support recommended packages](https://github.com/r-devel/translations/issues/21) as well.
+Other R packages can also use this installation of Weblate, as per below:

+### How to add a package I maintain to Weblate?

+If you maintain an R package using `gettext` (or similar) in a public git or SVN repo, and you are planning to use this installation of Weblate to crowdsource the translation of your already extracted strings, please reach out to the [Weblate admins](https://github.com/r-devel/translations/wiki/Weblate-server#administrators) to discuss the details, but in short, the following steps are expected:

+1. The Weblate admins create a [new component](#how-to-add-a-new-component) using your git/SVN repo
+2. Optionally set up push-back hooks to the `master` or other branch, so that new translations are available in the original repo as well